Small businesses exist for many reasons. Yet, they all share a common purpose:

 Organize the numbers

-The most common internal reports those that are tailored specifically to the needs of management in helping them to make sound financial decisions.
-There is no setlist or format for these reports as there are for the external reports mentioned below, but a few examples might be:
+The most common internal reports are tailored specifically to the needs of management in helping them to make sound financial decisions.
+There is no setlist or format for these reports.
+But, a few examples might include:

 - Operating budget